Decomposed Prompting Does Not Fix Knowledge Gaps, But Helps Models Say "I Don't Know": Experiments

 \paragraph{Reliability across LLM Scales.} The Reliability Multiplier ($RM$) varies sharply with model scale, reflecting a transition from noisy, stochastic behavior to more stable agreement across prompting regimes (Table~\ref{table:reliability_multiplier}).
 Smaller models ($\approx$8B) often exhibit near one or inverted $RM$ values, consistent with a floor effect in which correct answers are too sparse for $RM$ to provide a stable signal.
-When correctness is sparse, $RM$ is statistically fragile, as reflected in the counts and confidence intervals reported in Table~\ref{table:reliability_multiplier}.
+When correctness is sparse, $RM$ is statistically fragile.
+This pattern is reflected in the near-one or inverted RM values for smaller models in Table~\ref{table:reliability_multiplier}.
 As model capacity increases into the 30B to 70B range, the multiplier grows steadily, typically reaching values between $2\times$ and $10\times$.
 At frontier scale, the effect can become much larger, with values exceeding $50\times$ for Gemini Pro in our measurements.
 These patterns indicate that, as scale increases, correct Direct answers increasingly concentrate in the subset of cases where regimes agree.
 As a result, cross-regime agreement becomes a progressively stronger accuracy indicator.

 \paragraph{Utility Shift.} These results highlight question decomposition as a dual-purpose tool, whose primary role shifts with LLM scale.
 For weaker models, decomposition functions primarily as a generative aid that improves accuracy.
 For frontier models, where these gains saturate, decomposition serves as a diagnostic auditor: cross-regime agreement becomes a reliable signal for accuracy.
 While this signal is strongest for frontier LLMs, it remains useful across the full range of model sizes, with reliability multipliers greater than one in most settings.